Latest coronavirus 'traffic light' travel update due this week

 However, for the purposes of this guide we are addressing homeowners who cannot switch to a new mortgage because they don't meet the more stricter affordability requirements.

-We need to be frank here.
-At the moment, for the vast majority of mortgage prisoners there's currently NO HELP.
-And that's why we have been campaigning for help.
-The Financial Conduct Authority (FCA) estimates that only about 14,000 mortgage prisoners can be helped, and we believe there are around 250,000 mortgage prisoners, so that's a little more than 5%.
+Right now, for the vast majority of mortgage prisoners there's currently NO HELP.
+And that's why we have been campaigning for extra measures.
+The Financial Conduct Authority (FCA) estimates that only about 14,000 mortgage prisoners can be helped, while we believe there are around 250,000 mortgage prisoners, so that's a little more than 5%.

 BUT not every mortgage prisoner is in the same situation.
+In fact, some homeowners, are not strictly "imprisoned" at all, and in fact have some options available to them, thanks to some recent rule changes.
 Depending on what type of lender you have, you might have more or fewer options.

 Here are the three available options and how to pinpoint if you're one of the lucky few who can do something NOW: